the-rccg/hw2d/paper.md

 ## Reference Implementaion

-The reference impementation set forth
+The reference impementation set forth is using numerical simulations in physical space.
+The methods are second order accurate in space, and fourth order accurate in time.
+However, the use of the Arakawa Scheme does allow the preservation of higher order metrics.

 - Gradients $\partial_x$:  2nd order accurate Central Finite Difference scheme
 - Poisson Bracket $[\cdot,\cdot]$:  Arakawa Scheme [@arakawa_computational_1966]